Empyreal96/easy-build-xbox/README.md

 **What's Updated?**

 ```
+- Updated link for the .vhd as it was down

 - Added BIOSPack from the Barnabus Kernel leak as it allows building of a *working* BIOS ROM

 - Added EEPROM Building options